I’ve compiled all the things you’ll need to know when buying the best travel camera in terms of budgets, styles and uses.

 However, not all compact cameras are created equal.
-Therefore I have created a list of some of the best compact travel camera for every budget.
+Therefore I have created a list of some of the best compact travel cameras for every budget.

-I have watched vlogs done by big YouTubers using this camera, and the quality is pretty good even in low light.
+I have watched vlogs Canon G7 x MARK II done by big YouTubers using this camera, and the quality is pretty good even in low light.

 The TZ100 has been updated to the TZ200, but I think the TZ100 is better value for money.

 This camera is for you if you want a well-rounded, compact point and shoot camera that allows you to share on the go.

 The Canon Powershot G9 X Mark II – has a larger sensor than its previous models, which allows for better image quality in low light.

 A touchscreen interface, faster-shooting speeds, manual controls, and allows RAW shooting with an aperture of f/2.
 Plus, with built-in WIFI, for transferring your travel photos and videos.
 Con – the optical zoom is not too impressive at 3x.